weecology/data-sharing-paper/data_sharing_ms.md

 Working with this kind of "null" data can be difficult, especially when the null values are indicated in problematic ways.
 Unfortunately, there are many different ways to indicate a missing/empty value, and very little agreement on which approach to use.

-We recommend choosing null values that are both compatible with most software and unlikely to cause errors in analyses (Table X).
+We recommend choosing null values that are both compatible with most software and unlikely to cause errors in analyses (Table 1).
-The null values that are most compatible with software commonly in use by ecologists are a blank, NULL, or NA.
+The null values that are most compatible with software commonly in use by ecologists are a blank (i.e., nothing), NULL, or NA.
 Blanks are the most compatible across different software, and are easily spotted in a visual examination of the data.
 Note that a blank involves entering nothing, it is not a space, so if you use this option make sure you aren't missing any hidden spaces.
-If you are going to be working primarily in R, and are not going to be using a relational database, using NA makes the most sense, as long as you are not also using NA as an abbreviation (e.g., North America, Namibia, _Neotoma albigula_, sodium, etc.).
+If you are going to be working only in R, and are not going to be using a relational database, using NA makes the most sense, as long as you are not also using NA as an abbreviation (e.g., North America, Namibia, _Neotoma albigula_, sodium, etc.).
-If you are working with SQL, a blank or NULL is the best option.
+If you are working with SQL, a blank or the word NULL is the best option.
 We recommend against using numerical values to indicate nulls (e.g., 999, -999, etc.) because they often require an extra step to remove from analyses and can be accidentally included in calculations.
 We also recommend against using non-standard text indications (e.g., No data, ND, missing, ---) because they can cause issues with software that requires consistent data types within columns).
 Whichever null value that you use, only use one, use it consistently throughout the data set, and indicate it clearly in the metadata.

-Table #.
-This table contains information on commonly used null values and provides a recommendation as to use.
+Table: Commonly used null values, limitations, compatibility with common software and a recommendation regarding whether or not it is a good option.
 Null values are indicated as being a null value for specific software if they work consistently and correctly with that software.
-For example, the null value "Null" works correctly for certain applications in R, but does not work in others, so it is not presented as part of the table.
+For example, the null value "NULL" works correctly for certain applications in R, but does not work in others, so it is not presented as part of the table.

 ----------------------------------------------------------------------------------------------------------------------
 Null